scrapy-plugins/scrapy-zyte-api/README.rst

 -   Setting ``screenshot`` to ``True`` without also setting ``browserHtml`` to ``True`` unsets ``httpResponseHeaders``.

 When mapping headers, unsupported headers are excluded from the mapping.
-Use the following settings to change which headers are mapped and how they are
+If Zyte API header support changes in the future, and you cannot upgrade to a version of scrapy-zyte-api that includes such changes, use the following settings to change which headers are mapped and how they are mapped:
-mapped:

 -   ``ZYTE_API_UNSUPPORTED_HEADERS`` determines headers that *cannot* be mapped as ``customHttpRequestHeaders``, and its default value is: